 We’ve all heard the stories about full moons making people act a bit crazy.
 Some theories say that this is because the moon has such a strong effect on the water here on Earth, including the water that is inside the human body.
-Whether or not you notice changes in your behavior when the moon is full or not, the affects the moon has on life here on planet Earth can be dramatic.
+Whether or not you notice changes in your behavior when the moon is full or not, the effects the moon has on life here on planet Earth can be dramatic.

 For instance, the moon affects rainfall in a few different ways.
 When the moon rises it creates a ‘bulge’ in the Earth’s atmosphere which can influence how much rain is able to fall to the ground.
 This effect is usually very slight, but even small fluctuations in rainfall can alter the ecosystem of the land far below the moon.